coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 These advantages are significant, but they are not free.
 In C++, exceptions comes with a runtime cost, which made them, according to [Herb Sutter's talk](https://youtu.be/ARYP83yNAWk), a non-zero-overhead abstraction.
-This is one of the reasons some businesses like Google famously decided not to use them.
+This might be one of the reasons some businesses like [Google famously decided not to use them in C++](https://google.github.io/styleguide/cppguide.html#Exceptions).
 Actually, when you throw an exception, the so-called stack unwinding happens which ends up running a lot of code (for instance the `destructor`s).
 Finally, exceptions can be a little bit too transparent.
 It is easy to forget to handle an exception that we _had to_ handle for our program to work properly.